 The Lead Partner and Partners shall implement all measures in order to fully achieve the project specific objectives and results and provide the stated contribution to the Programme Results and Outputs to ensure its relevance, efficiency, effectiveness, impact and sustainability, including, inter alia, the involvement of all the necessary stakeholders.

-1.6 In case the project is not finalized during the implementation period as defined by Article 2.3 and depending on the category of non-achieved indicators (ie. contributing to Programme indicators), the Lead Partner and the Partners shall ensure funds from their own resources outside the project budget to finalize the project within a timeframe established between the Parties.
+1.6 In case the project is not finalized during the implementation period as defined by Article 2.3 and depending on the category of non-achieved indicators (i.e., contributing to Programme indicators), the Lead Partner and the Partners shall ensure funds from their own resources outside the project budget to finalize the project within a timeframe established between the Parties.
 The decision regarding the closure of the project will be taken in accordance with the relevant instructions/guidelines/manuals, which the Lead Partner and Partners are obliged to observe.

 1.7 The Lead Partner receives the INTERREG Grant from the MA and ensures it is distributed to the Partners and managed in accordance with the grant Contract and its annexes.